 Only after you’ve asked, pondered and answered these types of questions can you determine if things are in line for you to start planning an office renovation.
 If they are, and you’re renovating your office to serve its purpose of accommodating the different ways people work and work-related activities, then you could be like Pernod Ricard, who cut their turnover rate in half once they put their employees in a new, well-designed office space.

-One company that did this right is Facebook with their gorgeous nine acre rooftop park above their Menlo Park, California headquarters.
+One company that did this right is Facebook with its gorgeous nine-acre rooftop park above their Menlo Park, California headquarters.
 Today’s workforce likes being mobile, and this massive garden allows Facebook’s employees to leave their desk and collaborate elsewhere, like in a hammock or on one of the walking trails.
 There are even coffee stands and a cafe so employees can meet and work while getting refreshed with some caffeine under the sun.

 The first part of a good strategy lays out the estimated renovation budget.
 Add up the costs of construction, needed materials, new furniture, labor, etc., and make sure to leave some wiggle room as surprise costs almost always pop up.
 Next on the office renovation checklist is what you’ll do with employees during the renovation.
 Do you have vacant areas or swing spaces you can put them in?
 If not, you’ll need to find some.
 In terms of office renovation design, keep in mind the current number of employees, future growth, technology, functionality, how employees prefer to work and office design trends.